djelacik/Minishell/README.md

 # **MINISHELL**

 This README provides an overview of the **Minishell** project for 42 School [Hive Helsinki](https://www.hive.fi/en/), detailing its objectives and offering guidance.
 The goal of the project is to implement a simplified shell (command interpreter) in C, following the 42 Norm and POSIX standards.
 It should handle typical Unix commands, redirections, and pipe operations.

+Here is a short demonstration of the Minishell in action:

 ![Minishell](imgs/minishell.gif)

 ---